 The Reverend Marlon B. Tilghman

-Rev. Tilghman was certified as a Lay Speaker in 1996; Licensed to Preach in 2006 and Ordained an Elder in 2012.
+Rev. Tilghman was certified as a Lay Speaker in 1996, Licensed to Preach in 2006, and Ordained an Elder in 2012.
 He is the secretary of the Committee on Finance and Administration for the BW Annual Conference and for the Northeast Jurisdiction of the United Methodist Church.
-He formerly served as chairperson of the Baltimore Suburban District of Building and Locations Committee and was as a member of the Baltimore District Committee of Ordained Ministry.
-He currently Co-Chairs the Bridge Maryland, Inc.—a Faith Based Community Organization that fights for equality, social justice and systemic change.
+He formerly served as chairperson of the Baltimore Suburban District of Building and Locations Committee and was a member of the Baltimore District Committee of Ordained Ministry.
+He currently co-chairs Bridge Maryland, Inc.—a faith-based community organization that fights for equality, social justice, and systemic change.

 In 2014, the Religious Leadership and Diversity Project at Ohio State University interviewed Rev. Tilghman as a leader in growing multi-ethnic congregations.
 In 2017, he was a teacher and missionary to Zimbabwe, Africa for their bi-annual Pastor’s School at Africa University.
 In 2018, he joined a cohort of national leaders in the Mid-Atlantic Labor Leadership Initiative.

 Rev. Tilghman has degrees from Baltimore Polytechnic Institute (High School ‘83), Howard University (BArch ’89), and Wesley Theological Seminary (M.Div. ’08).
 He retired from the U.S. Army Corps of Engineers as an architect and project manager in 2009.
 He was honorably discharged from the U.S. Marine Corps Reserves as a Staff Sergeant and is a veteran of Operation Desert Storm.
 He met his best friend and wife Barbette when they both served in the U.S. Marine Corps Reserves.
 Together they have three adult sons and two granddaughters.